zoeyliu18/zoeyliu18.github.io/_pages/about.md

 ---

 Nice to e-meet you!
 I'm a 2021-2023 [Computing Innovation Fellow](https://cccblog.org/2021/07/22/announcing-the-2021-computing-innovation-fellows/) supported by NSF.
 My host institution is Boston College.
-I received my PhD in Linguistics from the University of California, Davis in Summer 2020.

 In January, 2023, I'll be joining [The Department of Linguistics](https://lin.ufl.edu/) at The University of Florida.